BuddyBuddy-source/buddy/README.md

 # buddy
-This is my first git repository
+This is my first git repository.
+Hello_world.